 16. Red Cross

 The Red Cross is easily one of the most famous organizations in the world.
 However, did you know that it was actually established in Switzerland?
 Yes, the humble beginnings of this famous Swiss organization can be traced back to Geneva in 1863.
 Its founder, Henry Durant, was the first-ever Swiss recipient of the Nobel Peace Prize.

 Since then, the Red Cross has grown to establish itself in many different parts of the world, actively taking part in humanitarian relief efforts in times of crises.
 In its 157-year history, the Red Cross has won three-time Nobel Prize Laureates!

 17. Housing the HQ of the United Nations in Europe

-Speaking of Geneva, it is also the site of the European headquarters of the European Union.
-This, in itself, is quite the peculiar arrangement considering that Switzerland isn’t even an official member state of the EU!
-However, Geneva remains a popular city in Switzerland to visit, and the EU headquarters is one of the most famous Swiss attractions that tourists frequent.
+Speaking of Geneva, it is also the site of the European headquarters of the United Nations.
+Even on its own, Geneva is a popular city in Switzerland to visit, and the UN headquarters is easily one of the most famous Swiss attractions that tourists frequent.

 18. The Pontifical Swiss Guard

 Despite having avoided war for over 500 years, Switzerland actually trains and produces one of the oldest military units that are still in operation today.